liferay-search/liferay-docs/en/user/articles-dxp/10-managing-users/11-auditing-users/02-viewing-user-activity.markdown

 `logout`, `unassign`, or `update`.

 **Session ID:** The session ID to search for.
-You can use this to correlate a session ID from your web server logs with activity in @product@.
+You can use this to correlate a session ID from your web server logs with activity in @sharepoint@.

 **Client IP:** The IP address of the client that performed the activity you wish to audit.